swanandp/swanand.pagnis.in/source/_posts/2020-05-31-spending-less.markdown

 <!-- more -->

 ## The Science
-The [Fogg Behaviour Model™](https://www.behaviormodel.org/) states that behavior occurs at the intersection of 3 things:
+The [Fogg Behavior Model](https://www.behaviormodel.org/) states that behavior occurs at the intersection of 3 things:

 1. *Trigger*.
 A prompt for an action
 2. *Motivation* to do the action